rsksmart/rsk-cli/README.md

 #### File-based

 In this mode, you provide a JSON file containing the batch transactions.
 The file must include a list of transactions, each specifying the recipient address (address) and the amount (amount).
+With RNS support, you can also use domain names as recipients.
 The file should look something like this:

 ```json
 [